zkirsan/Election_Analysis/README.md

       - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
-The challenge is consisting of two technical analysis deliverables, which are;
+The challenge was consisting of two technical analysis deliverables, which were;
-The Election Results Printed to the Command Line
+  1. The Election Results Printed to the Command Line
-The Election Results Saved to a Text File
+  2. The Election Results Saved to a Text File
 <p align="center"><img src="https://github.com/zkirsan/Election_Analysis/blob/main/Terminal_Record.PNG"></img></p>

 ## Challenge Summary